Driver of truck that killed 5 bicyclists facing DUI charge

 “We all make decisions every day,” Wolfson said.
 “This was a choice the defendant made to get behind the wheel while intoxicated.”

-Barson was being held in custody at the Mohave County Jail in Kingman, Wolfson said, pending a court appearance there and extradition to Nevada.
-The charges he faces could put him in state prison for decades.
+Barson was arrested Wednesday and booked into the Mohave County Jail in Kingman, sheriff’s spokeswoman Anita Mortensen said.
+Wolfson said he will be extradited to Nevada, where the charges he faces could put him in state prison for decades.

 Court and jail records do not show that Barson has an attorney.